 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices California family law, California divorce law, and California domestic violence.
 We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing California divorce, child custody, spousal support, child support, community property and domestic violence.
 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
 Call now 916-443-1267 for your free consultation.

 California courts generally do not become over involved in decisions regarding educational choices when making child custody orders.
 However, a California Family Law Court judge has the discretion to determine whether a particular school or even homeschooling is appropriate for the child.
 Your educational choice should fist consider they type of school your child will be attending.

 - Neighborhood Public Schools: Many parents choose to send their children to the public school in their neighborhood, according to an assignment system developed by the school district.
 Attending a neighborhood public school can make it easy for your child to get to school, to work with classmates on group projects, and to visit friends.
 These schools are often anchors in a community.